All manuscripts should be submitted via ScholarOne Manuscripts.

 Distribution information and lodging specimens

 In cooperation with other botanical institutions, distributional data for rare and threatened plant taxa will be masked.
-Precise distributional data are not published for species that are listed as known only from the type locality, or whose conservation status is given as E or V by Briggs and Leigh (1988).
+Precise distributional data are not published for species that are listed as known only from the type locality, or whose conservation status is given as E or V in the relevant State/Territory and Commonwealth legislation.
 Where specimen citations for rare taxa have been deliberately abbreviated to achieve less precision in order to protect the taxa, this should be stated.
 The Wildlife Protection (Regulation) of Exports and Imports Act of 1982 (amended in 1986) states that all type material and unicates collected in Australia must be lodged in an appropriate national or state institution.
 Consequently, Journal policy requires that type material of all of the taxa collected in Australia after 1982, and discussed by the author of a manuscript, be lodged in a suitable Australian herbarium.

 For all papers, whether presenting morphological, cytological or molecular data, voucher specimens must be cited, along with the herbarium where lodged.
 For population studies where large series of specimens of one taxon are examined, citation of exemplar specimens is acceptable.
 In tables that list material examined, the voucher specimen (collection) and the herbarium where lodged are to be listed for each entry.
 If there are one or few herbaria involved, this can be indicated instead of in the materials and methods, or in the table caption.